kaloyan-marinov/callbacks-vs-promises-vs-the-async-await-syntax/README.md

 1. Example of using the `async` keyword when you define function (without using the `await` keyword in the function body)

-   If you define a function, using the `async` keyword in the definition achieves the following effect: whatever gets returned inside the function will be a `Promise` of that value.
+   If you define a function, using the `async` keyword in the definition achieves the following effect: when the function is called, it will return a `Promise` of whatever value follows the executed `return` statement within the function body.

    To demonstrate this, you should issue: